JurajNyiri/lol-obs-stats/README.md

 All data gathering is done in index.php.

-You can then use `&design` parameter in URL set to your folder to use your design.
+You can then use `&design` parameter in URL set to your folder name to use your design.

 # Final note